shaoweiD/585xproject/draft.md

-<center> Bovine Spongiform Encephalopathy Surveillance Statistics in the United Kingdom </center>
+<center> Bovine Spongiform Encephalopathy Surveillance Statistics in United Kingdom </center>
 ========================================================
 **Background**<br/>
 Bovine Spongiform Encephalopathy(BSE), or the so called "Mad Cow" disease,is a kind of prion related disease, which is fatal and trigger neurological dysfunction in Cattles.
 Prions are neither bacteria nor viruses, with no genetic informaiton, but still causes disease.
 It has long invubation period and progess inexorably once clinical conditions occur.(Araujo,2013) BSE can be transmitted by eating food containing brain,spinal cord or other nervous system tissue fro an infected animal, and prions begin to slowly transform normal protein into the abonormal prion shape, which eventually leads to fatal damage to the nervous system.The human form of BSE is called Creutzfeldt-Jakob Disease(CJD).BSE can cause death usually within one year of onset of illness.